srikanthreddy5/addmachine/README.md

 # addmachine

-Cookbook to Add a machine to RV based domain
+Cookbook to Add a machine to  TIBCO RV based domain